-Mental health matters in school
+Mental health matters to academic success

 Everyone wants children to be physically and mentally healthy and to experience academic success.
 Many times, academic achievement often depends on the barriers students face and the resources put in place to assist them with overcoming those barriers.